-Objective 1.2: Using current data, revise and implement the Talent Railroad District Master Plan to determine land availability and development constraints in the master plan area.
+Objective 1.2: Revise Using current data, revise and implement the Talent Railroad District Master Plan to make this determine land available for availability and development constraints in the master plan area.
 The Master Plan envisions development of housing, mixed-use residential, and public facilities such as streets necessary to service development of the District.

-Implementation Strategy 1.2a: Revise the Master Plan to fit with Talent's revised housing policies and to ensure that development plans proposed in the master plan are both efficient and support development of infrastructure by the developers of the area.
+Implementation Strategy 1.2a: Revise the Master Plan to fit with Talent's revised housing policies and to ensure that development plans proposed in the Master Planmaster plan are both efficient and support development of infrastructure by the developers of the area.

-Implementation Steps: Revise the Railroad District Master Plan based on Talent's current Comprehensive Plan Policies, with particular attention directed at the revised housing and economic policies.
+Implementation Steps: Work with Planning Commission to reviseRevise the Railroad District Master Plan based on Talent's current Comprehensive Plan Policies, with particular attention directed at the revised housing and economic policies.

-Implementation Strategy 1.2b: Develop a plan for infrastructure development in the Railroad District Master Plan area securing permission for necessary rail crossings to allow for infrastructure development by working with affected property owners.
+Implementation Strategy 1.2b: Plan Develop a plan for infrastructure development in the Railroad District Master Plan area by securing permission to secure for necessary rail crossings to allow for infrastructure development by working with affected property owners.

-Implementation Steps: Work with ODOT, private rail company, affected landowners, and other stakeholders to secure permission for a rail crossing at Belmont Rd.
+Implementation Steps: Work with ODOT, private rail company, affected landowners, and other stakeholders to secure permission for a rail crossingat Belmont Rd.

-Partners: City staff, ODOT, private rail company and affected land owners

-Implementation Strategy 1.2c: Develop plans for infrastructure in the Railroad District Master Plan area through public-private partnerships with landowners in the area and include the addition of the development of Belmont Rd. from Talent Ave. to the railroad crossing in the City's Capital Improvement Plan (CIP) as a priority.
+Partners: City staff, City staff, and ODOT, private rail company and affected land owners private partnerships with landowners in the area and planning for backbone infrastructure include the addition of the development of Belmont Rd. from Talent Ave. to the railroad crossing in the City's Capital Improvement Plan (CIP).) as a priority.